maize-genetics/phg_v2/docs/hvcf_specifications.md

 * Haplotype information on samples for each reference range

 ### An example
-The following code block illustrates an example hVCF file:
+The following code block illustrates a formatted example hVCF file:

 ```
 ##fileformat=VCFv4.2